enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 Most constructs do observe the OIR.
 The 'strict' mode of OIR will enforce a slightly relaxed form of the legacy indentation rules.

-Under _OIR:strict_, the IndentStep must be constant _within an Element's immediate ContentBlock_.
-Under _OIR:strict_, the following is allowed.
+Under `OIR:strict`, the IndentStep must be constant _within an Element's immediate ContentBlock_. `OIR:strict` allows the structure shown here.
 Notice the changing size of the IndentStep (some might say it allows improved cosmetics in HamlSource):